SergiyKochenko/react-ecommerce-store/README.md

 - **State Management**: Uses **Zustand** to manage user state and authentication logic.
 - **Axios Interceptors**: Handles automatic token refresh for API requests.
 - **Protected Routes**: Ensures only authenticated users can access certain pages.

+## Admin Dashboard

+The Admin Dashboard provides tools for managing the e-commerce store, including product management, analytics, and more.
+It is accessible only to users with the "admin" role.

+### Features
+1. **Create Product**:
+   - Allows admins to create new products by providing details such as name, description, price, category, and an image.
+   - Image uploads are supported via a file input.

+2. **Manage Products**:
+   - Displays a list of all products with options to:
+     - Delete products.
+     - Toggle the "Featured" status of products.

+3. **View Analytics**:
+   - Provides key metrics and insights, such as total users, total sales, and revenue trends.

+### Styling and Animations
+- The dashboard is styled using **TailwindCSS** for a modern and responsive design.
+- **Framer Motion** is used for smooth animations and transitions.

+### API Integration
+- The Admin Dashboard interacts with the backend using the following endpoints:
+  - `POST /api/products`: Create a new product.
+  - `GET /api/products`: Fetch all products.
+  - `PATCH /api/products/:id`: Toggle the "Featured" status of a product.
+  - `DELETE /api/products/:id`: Delete a product.
+  - `GET /api/analytics`: Fetch analytics data.

+### Access Control
+- The dashboard is protected and accessible only to authenticated users with the "admin" role.
+Unauthorized users are redirected to the login page.

 ## Deployment